 Types of well pressure switches

 There are two types of well pressure switches: mechanical and electrical.
-The main difference between these two types of switches is how the pressure applied to the inside of the switch is utilized to operate the switch.
+The main difference between these two types of switches is how the pressure applied to the inside of the switch is utilized to send a signal.

 Mechanical pressure switches require physical contact to create a signal, while electrical pressure switches do not need direct contact to read pressure.
 Electrical pressure switches must have continuous access to power, while mechanical switches send an electrical switching signal without needing an electrical supply.
 Electrical switches feature configurable cut-on and cut-off points via buttons on the switch itself, but mechanical switches contain factory-set points that can be changed with a pressure-adjusting nut.
 While both types of pressure switches can be used for a well, mechanical switches are less expensive and therefore much more common.